Enjoying Kentucky on Derby Day

 Local balls that feature national talent are The Hermitage Grand Gala, The Unbridled Eve Party, and the The Barnstable Brown Party.

 As Derby Day arrives fans will catch a glimpse of the twin spires as Churchill Downs comes into view.
 The Grand Stands, the Infields, and the Paddock are not to be missed as visitors wander the track making new friends and often getting valuable advice on placing bets.
+Churchill downs have upgraded their facility yearly and now that there are many corporate tents, many get a new Derby experience.

 The Derby Festival boasts a hot air balloon race that has families up early to experience race morning.
 Chasing the balloons as crews race their balloons across the morning skies is an event that will long be remembered .
 The evening before the balloon race, crews’ invite all Louisville families to gather and watch as the crews light up the balloons.
 The fascinating balloon glow is colorful, unique, and boast balloon designs that are often whimsical shapes that delight adults and children.